Guiladg/HeLat-description/readme.md

 ## Semivowels

 Marks below the letter are used to indicate the prescence of the two semivowels when they act as a consonant (for example, when they are part of the root) but they sound as a vowel.
-Yud is written as an accute accent below e or i (e̗, i̗), vav is written as a caron below o or u (o̗, u̗).
+Yud is written as an accute accent below e or i (e̗, i̗), vav is written as a caron below o or u (o̬, u̬).

 ## Capitalization